tshort/julia/doc/README.md

 Building the documentation
 --------------------------

-The documentation is built using [Sphinx](http://sphinx.pocoo.org/).
+The documentation is built using [Sphinx](http://sphinx.pocoo.org/) and LaTeX.
+On ubuntu, you'll need the following packages installed:

+    python-sphinx
+    texlive
+    texlive-latex-extra

+Then run

     $ make helpdb.jl
     $ make html
+    $ make latexpdf

 File layout